Luna Ukulele

 The website is heavier on symbolism than it is on technical specifications, but I think all their ukes are laminated.

-At this stage they have six models.
+At the time of writing they have six models.
 At the top end there are the tenor and concert High Tide ukuleles.
 In the middle are the Floral and Dolphin designs (both concert size) and the cheapest are the tattoo (a soprano pineapple ukulele) and the Honu (not to be confused with lHonu ukuleles).

 On Overstock